2024-2025 Edition

 1. prior consultation with your major adviser, as well as

-2. prior approval by the Departmental Chair and
+2. prior approval by the Associate Departmental Chair and

 Students interested in the Sciences Po–Barnard five-year joint-degree program are encouraged to meet with the Dean for Study-Abroad, also regarding the political science aspects of this BA/MA program.
 The requirements are at the end of this page.